NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 Creates a room with a goal object on an island surrounded by lava.
 There will also be a block tool to facilitate acquiring the goal object.
 One dimension of the room must be 13 or greater.
 The other dimension must be 7 or greater.
-The max width across for front + island_size + rear is 9.
+Rectangular block tools are used on default, and for these, the max width across for front + island_size + rear is 9.
 The min width across for front + island_size + rear is 5.
 Lava can be asymmetric but the same restrictions of width min: 5 and max: 9 apply for left + island_size + right as well.
 By default, the target is a soccer ball with scale between 1 and 3.

+For hooked tools, different min/max rules apply.
+See LavaTargetToolConfig for details.

-The tool is a pushable tool object with a length equal to the span from the front of the lava over the island to the back of the lava.
+The tool is a pushable/pullable tool object with a length equal to or greater than the span from the front of the lava over the island to the back of the lava.
 It will have a width of either 0.5, 0.75, 1.0.

 Default: False

 Simple Example:
 ```